Financial-Times/origami/README.md

 ### Upgrading from 5.x.x to 6.x.x

-V5 -> V6 introduces the new major of o-colors.
-Updating to this new version will mean updating any other components that you have which are using o-colors.
+V5 -> V6 introduces the new majors of o-colors and o-typography.
+Updating to this new version will mean updating any other components that you have which are using o-colors and o-typography.
 There are no other breaking changes in this release.

 ### Upgrading from 4.x.x to 5.x.x
 Version 5 has significant markup changes compared to version 4.
 If you want to upgrade, the best option is to look at the demos: [footer](https://github.com/Financial-Times/o-footer/blob/master/demos/src/footer.mustache) and [simple footer](https://github.com/Financial-Times/o-footer/blob/master/demos/src/simple-footer.mustache).